Aducanumab (Aduhelm™) has received accelerated approval as a treatment for Alzheimer’s disease from the U.S. Food and Drug Administration (FDA).

 What type of diagnostic test is the FDA requiring?

 The FDA is not requiring any specific diagnostic test.
-However, the label says aducanumab is indicated for the treatment of Alzheimer’s, based on reduction in amyloid beta plaques, one of the hallmarks of the disease.
-This means that a physician should confirm the presence of amyloid plaques in the brain before prescribing this anti-amyloid plaque treatment.
+However, the label says aducanumab is indicated for the treatment of Alzheimer’s, based on reduction in beta-amyloid plaques, one of the hallmarks of the disease.
+This means that a physician should confirm the presence of beta-amyloid plaques in the brain before prescribing this anti-amyloid plaque treatment.

 Confirmatory tests like cerebrospinal fluid analysis or amyloid PET imaging should be a part of the diagnostic process to determine eligibility for the treatment.